Snayff/notquiteparadise/CONTRIBUTING.md

 To include any development into NQP you can submit a pull request.

-Any pull request must pass mypy's typing check and must remain compatible with the building of the [Sphinx] documentation so that the docs are always up to date.
+Any pull request must pass mypy's typing check and must remain compatible with the building of the [Sphinx] documentation so that the docs are always up to date .
+As you'd expect, all tests must pass, too and new code should include tests.

 [Sphinx]: https://www.sphinx-doc.org/en/master/